-Besides Tiktok, India banned on Monday 58 other apps with Chinese links, including the popular UC Browser, for engaging in activities prejudicial to sovereignty and integrity of India, defence of India, the security of the state and public order”.
+Besides Tiktok, India banned on Monday 58 other apps with Chinese links, including the popular UC Browser, for engaging in activities prejudicial to sovereignty and integrity of India, defense of India, the security of the state, and public order”.
 The ban came in the wake of the ongoing stand-off along the Line of Actual Control in eastern Ladakh with Chinese troops.

 The USD 6 billion amount is most likely more than the combined losses for all the other Chinese apps banned by India, China’s Caixinglobal.com reported, quoting sources close to the company’s senior management.

 ByteDance became one of China’s latest homegrown technology companies to run into growing resistance from foreign governments wary of the perceived ties to the Chinese government and concerns about protecting user data, it said.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The ByteDance apps banned were its short video platforms TikTok and Vigo Video, as well as its social networking app Helo.
 Tencent’s messaging platform WeChat and five of its other apps were also banned.
 Other big tech China firms, including Alibaba Group Holding Ltd. and Baidu Inc., also had their products banned.

 All the 59 apps have now been removed from Apple Inc. and Google LLC’s app stores for the Indian market.